waffflebby/toknswipe/replit.md

 ## Environment Variables

 ### Currently Used
-- `NEXT_PUBLIC_MORALIS_API_KEY`: Moralis API key for Solana blockchain data (has fallback value)
+- `MORALIS_API_KEY`: Moralis API key for Solana blockchain data (server-side only, required)
 - `NEXT_PUBLIC_API_URL`: Base URL for API calls (optional)
 - `NODE_ENV`: Environment (development/production)
 - `DEBUG`: Enable detailed logging (optional)

 ### Security Note
-**IMPORTANT**: The `NEXT_PUBLIC_MORALIS_API_KEY` environment variable is now required.
-The hardcoded fallback API key has been removed for security reasons.
-You must set this as a Replit secret before the app will run.
+**IMPORTANT**: The `MORALIS_API_KEY` environment variable is required and must be set as a Replit secret.
+This key is server-side only (no NEXT_PUBLIC_ prefix) to prevent exposure in client bundles.
+All Moralis API calls are routed through Next.js API routes to keep the key secure.

 ## Recent Changes (Migration)